2ndSightLab/ai-tracker/README.md

 Separate reusable project that handles configuring role profiles and role assumption with MFA.

 I used some previously written code as a starting point in which the [role trust policies contain MFA and IPAddress conditions to assume the role and the user associated with the keys cannot do anything except asusme a role with MFA](https://github.com/2ndSightLab/aws-scripts/tree/main/scripts).
+I found at some point the CLI Auth code in my AI repos was modified to cache creds.
+I thought I removed that in the original repo.
+Do your own code review.

 | Feature | Tested | Code Review | Security Review |
 | :--- | :---: | :---: | :---: |